NateEag/useful-programs/readme.md

-When you want to apply pretty, customizable styles to tricky form elements (selects, file inputs, radio buttons, and the like), Uniform.js is very handy. http://uniformjs.com/
+When you want to apply pretty, customizable styles to tricky form elements (selects, file inputs, radio buttons, and the like), Uniform.js is handy. http://uniformjs.com/